-- 1. Make an initial record of the information - 2.
-Report it to the DSO/DSL immediately - 3.
-The DSO will consider if there is a requirement for immediate medical intervention.
-However, urgent medical attention should not be delayed if the DSO or DSL's are not immediately available - 4.
-If there are grounds to suspect a child is suffering, or is likely to suffer, significant harm the DSO (or DSL's) must contact the Local Authority Children's Social Care via MASH, sharing: - i. the known facts - ii. any suspicions or allegations - iii. whether or not there has been any contact with the child's family.
+- 1. Make an initial record of the information as soon as it is practical - 2.
+Report it to the DSO/DSL immediately - The DSO will consider if there is a requirement for immediate medical intervention.
+However, urgent medical attention should not be delayed if the DSO or DSL's are not immediately available

+If there are grounds to suspect a child is suffering, or is likely to suffer, significant harm the DSO (or DSL's) must contact the Local Authority Children's Social Care via MASH, sharing:

+- 1. the known facts

+- 2. any suspicions or allegations

+- 3. whether or not there has been any contact with the child's family.

-The MASH can be contacted by phone on 0345 050 7666 during office hours (8.30am - 5pm, Monday to Thursday, 8.30am - 4pm, Friday)
+The MASH can be contacted by phone on 0345 050 7666 during office hours (Monday to Thursday 8.30am - 5pm, Friday 8.30am - 4pm)